Vancouverism

-An important aspect to note is that Vancouverism is an ideal that was developed in Vancouver but is not present in all regions of the city of Vancouver.
+An important aspect to note is that Vancouverism is an ideal that was developed in Vancouver but is not present in all regions of the city.
 Additionally, while outlying regions of Metro Vancouver, such as Surrey, have adopted aspects of these ideals, they did not originate outside the city of Vancouver.

 Vancouver has been repeatedly ranked among the most livable cities in the world.
 An article in San Francisco Planning and Urban Research Association has taken note of Vancouver's approach to new development and view corridors and asks if San Francisco should pursue similar direction.
 However, Vancouver's planning process has come under criticism for its unpredictability, lengthy approval process, lack of transparency, lack of public engagement, the repetitiveness of the built forms it produces, and the potential for the process to involve corruption.

 Background

 Vancouverism developed in part as a product of Vancouver's geographical context.
 Wedged between the sea, mountains and the border with the United States, the Greater Vancouver Regional District partnered with the area's municipalities to encourage controlled development.
 Early recognition that British Columbia's farmland would be engulfed by sprawl led to the establishment of the Agricultural Land Reserve in the 1970s.
 This assisted in containing and intensifying development throughout the Vancouver metropolitan area and the Fraser Valley.

 Architect Arthur Erickson is credited by some with developing the concept that became Vancouverism in the mid-1950s, in a never-realized development called "Project 56".
 Many of the principles were incorporated into the development of the West End.
 The city's planning department, under the direction of Ray Spaxman in the 1980s, began to expand on the concepts, many of which were brought into fruition with the development of the former Expo 86 lands along False Creek and Yaletown.

 Another person who is credited with influencing Vancouverism is Jane Jacobs, author of The Death and Life of Great American Cities.
 Brent Toderian, the former head of Planning for the City of Vancouver says of Jacobs: "There isn't a person or book more influential in creating 'Vancouverism' than Jane and The Death and Life ...
 I know what she means about people misunderstanding density – that's why we emphasize density done well rather than density as a mathematical exercise.
 [But] people 'round the world praise Vancouver's livability, and she had a big hand in it."